 In 1870, another major contribution was made with the invention of Dry Plate Process.
 In this process emulsion of gelatine and silver bromide took place and glass plates were used.
 Now, this allowed freedom in taking photographs because these dry plates could be taken out, exposed as well as stored.
 By this time, cameras were made hand-held too.
 Later in the 1880s, a self-contained box camera was developed.
 This was called “Kodak Camera”.
 The problem of constant changing of solid plates was overcome as it had a flexible roll of film.
 This made it easier to handle for the amateur photographers and the price was quite affordable too.
 But it was not until 1901 when Kodak Brownie was introduced and was made available in the markets for the middle class.
 It took black and white shots only.
 Despite its monochrome display, this camera became instantly popular.

-Finally in 1907 the first color plates were introduced in the market.
-They used a screen of filter through blue, green and red light.
+Finally, in 1907 the first color plates were introduced in the market.
+They used a screen of filters through a blue, green, and red light.
 These captured images that could be developed on negatives.
 And with the help of these negatives color photos could be produced with preserved colors.

 In 1936, the first multi-layered color film called the Kodachrome was developed.
 They made the pictures appear even more real and attractive.
 Simultaneously the Exakta Camera was developed with an in-built flash socket.
 In 1963, the first color instant film and the first purpose-built underwater camera was developed.